waudbygroup/NMRTools.jl/docs/src/tutorial-plotrecipes.md

 nothing # hide
 ```

 This creates a list (`Vector`) of `NMRData` containing the individual spectra.
-When experiments are loaded in, the number of scans and receiver gain are automatically parsed, and by default this is used to normalise spectra for plotting; if required, this can be disabled with the `normalize=false` option.
-Therefore, to plot the series of 1D spectra, we can simply pass the list of spectra to the plot function:
+To plot this series of spectra, we can simply pass the list of spectra to the plot function:

 ```@example 1
 plot(spectra, xlims=(-125, -122))